- Who We Are

 Erica Ledesma, Associate Director

-Erica serves as the Project Coordinator for the Diversity Network at Diversity Abroad.
+Erica serves as the Associate Director for the Diversity Network at Diversity Abroad.
 Throughout her career, Erica has worked to diversify educational opportunities available for learners from the elementary through adult levels.
 Her interest in international education began as an undergraduate, when she attended Spanish language school in Guatemala.
 This experience led to a year as an Americorps Volunteer at a bilingual school in Minneapolis.
 Erica spent several years in the Minneapolis Public School District as a Bilingual Associate Educator before completing a Masters degree in International Education Policy and Administration from the University of Minnesota.
 Her culminating research examined how a cross-cultural experience abroad can impact the intercultural competence of pre-service teachers, a topic of great importance given the changing demographics in today’s public schools.
 In addition to Guatemala, Erica's studies took her to Cuba, Jordan, Israel, and Argentina, where she completed an internship for her graduate studies.

 Recently, Erica worked as an Education Abroad Advisor in Macalester College's study abroad office.
 In this role, Erica provided pre-departure advising, supervised office administrative functions, and supported faculty-led courses abroad.
 Erica prioritized efforts to expand access and diversify international opportunities.
 In this way, she served twice on the Benjamin A. Gilman International Scholarship Selection Committee and facilitated programs for returnees to explore questions around identity and re-integration.